-Reading volume matters.
-Whether it’s through read aloud, read-to-self or independent reading, listening to read, or core texts – our classrooms and schools should be filled with books.
+Reading volume matters and our schools should to be full of books; Whether it’s through read aloud, read-to-self or independent reading, listening to read, or core texts =.
 These books go home, they are housed in school libraries, and can be found on classroom shelves in book bins.
 With diverse needs and classrooms, book bin alternatives matter.

 Throughout the post, you’ll find Amazon Affiliate links, which means Amazon tosses a few nickels my way if you purchase something through that link, at no extra cost to you.
 This click helps keep my corner of cyber-space running and helps fund giveaways!